Urine tests

 Screening: There is ongoing research into using urinary biomarkers in routine screening for bladder cancer.
 However, NHS England and the European Association of Urology note that routine bladder cancer screening is not recommended.

 Diagnosis: Both NHS England and the European Association of Urology agree that cystoscopy remains the key test in the diagnosis of bladder cancer.
-NHS England have identified 3 biomarkers that could be used alongside cystoscopy to assist in the diagnosis of bladder cancer and the European Association of Urology concurs noting that urinary biomarkers may help to identify missed tumours.
+NHS England have identified some biomarkers that could be used alongside cystoscopy to assist in the diagnosis of bladder cancer and the European Association of Urology agrees, noting that urinary biomarkers may help to identify missed tumours.

 If you are undergoing follow-up for low/intermediate risk non-muscle-invasive bladder cancer you might wish to discuss the use of these urinary biomarker tests with your consultant urologist.